 Ages 8-11 & Ages 12+

 Our Recreational I level of training is for both entry level dancers and for those "just for fun" dancers that enjoy their night of dance as an added activity to their lives.
 A large number of our students go through this level of training and gain so many life lessons along the way.
-This level will be available for ages 8-11 & 12+ dancers.
-Should dancers in this program decide they wish for a more advanced approach to teaching, they will always be encouraged to work into the Recreational II or Company Programs.
-Since every dancers' passion develops differently, no one will ever be "stuck" in one training direction.
-In this program, dancers can mix and match any classes!
-They can also mix & match levels should their teacher feel they excel in a certain area.
-Classes at this level will only perform in one show at our year end recital.
+This level is offered to ages 8-11 and 12+ dancers.
+In this program, dancers can mix & match any classes and can also mix & match levels should their teacher feel they excel in a certain area.
+Classes at this level will only perform in one show at our year-end recital.

 ADV.
 RECREATIONAL II